vlang/v/README.md

 # Official V repository

-V is going to be open-sourced in mid 2019.
+V is going to be open-sourced in June 2019.
+Early acccess in May.

 https://vlang.io